What is Social Enterprise?

 Social Firms Social Firms are commercial businesses that provide integrated employment for people with disabilities or other disadvantages in the work place.
 There are currently 78 members of Social Firms Scotland.

 Community Interest Companies CICs are limited companies created for the use of people who want to conduct a business or other activity for community benefit, and not purely for private advantage.
 There are now over 400 CICs in Scotland.
-Community Interest Company Association and the CIC Regulator.
+Community Interest Companies Association and the CIC Regulator.

 Development Trusts Development Trusts are community run organisations that are concerned with the economic, social, environmental and cultural needs of their community.
 They are owned and managed by the local community and aim to generate income through trading activity that enables them to deliver services.
 There are currently 206 members of Development Trusts Association Scotland.